45. L. Frank Baum Childhood Home

 Roselawn’s historic address, 2299 Brewerton Road, ceased to exist following a general realignment of street addresses to improve access for emergency service providers.
 The current address corresponding to that parking lot is 2601 Brewerton Road.
 As recently as the 1970s, a former employee recalls that the skating rink at this location, then named Sports-O-Rama, used the 2299 Brewerton Road address.

-Thanks to Gary Karpinski, Ray Leonard, and Jeannine Chubon for research assistance.
+Thanks to Michael F. McGraw, Gary Karpinski, Ray Leonard, and Jeannine Chubon for research assistance.